Last updated: January 9, 2025

 While blue roans are rare, they are more prevalent in specific breeds.
 Understanding where these horses come from can help you find your perfect match.

 Blue roans are among the most sought-after colors in Quarter Horses, prized for their striking looks and utility in ranch work and competitions.
-My son compete in roping events on a blue roan Quarter Horses and has done quite well.
+My son competes in roping events on a blue roan Quarter Horse and has done quite well.

 According to a 2006 report by the American Quarter Horse Association (AQHA), out of 165,114 registered Quarter Horses that year, only 3,747 were blue roan, making up approximately 2.27% of the total registrations.
 This rarity adds to their appeal.
 Learn more about Quarter Horses at the American Quarter Horse Association.